vim-scraper/vim-scraper.github.com/faq.markdown

 **Q:** Can I point the vim-scripts repo at my official GitHub repo?<br/>
 **Q:** Can I send you some fixes for a script?

 **A:** No, vim-scripts is simply a mirror of <a href="http://www.vim.org/scripts/index.php">Vim's site</a>.
 Send your changes to the original author.
-Of course, you can always fork a vim-scripts repo for yourself.
+Of course, you can always fork a vim-scripts repo and apply your fixes there.

 **Q:** My commits don't have my icon next to them.

-**A:** Your email address is probably different.  **TODO TODO** Expand on this.
+**A:** Your email address on the vim scripts site is probably different.
+**TODO TODO** Expand on this.